Other Guides

 Introduction

-1. Assuming Cloud Storage Equals Backup
+1. Assuming that Cloud Storage Equals Backup

 There’s a common misconception that storing files in the cloud inherently provides backup protection.
 Users may believe that because their data is in OneDrive, it’s immune to loss.
 However, cloud storage services primarily focus on accessibility and collaboration, not comprehensive backup.

-Cloud services are as prone to data loss, as desktop workstations, they just have different sources of threats.
+Cloud services are as prone to data loss as desktop workstations; they just have different sources of threats.
 Collaborators can change or delete files.
 An employee can remove their files—accidentally or intentionally.
 The whole company can lose access to the cloud service because the administrator account was compromised.
 In all these cases, being in the cloud doesn’t make the data safe.

 2. Syncing OneDrive to Local Folders Without Proper Backup

-Some users sync OneDrive files to local folders or an extra computer, assuming this provides a backup.
-However, synchronization mirrors changes across both locations, meaning deletions or corruptions in OneDrive are replicated locally.
+Some users sync OneDrive files to local folders or an extra computer, assuming that this provides a backup.
+However, synchronization mirrors changes across both locations, meaning that deletions or corruptions in OneDrive are replicated locally.

 Moreover, there’s no guarantee that each folder in OneDrive gets synced to the users’ desktops.
 On a large company scale, it’s hard to ensure that all workstations have the same sync settings.